gnovakov/PopularMovies_Kotlin/README.md

 To preview the app please download your own API key from themoviedb.org

-Create a Constants file in the util folder in data/src/main/java/com/gnova/data/util and put your API key there like so:
+Create a util package in (data/src/main/java/com/gnova/data) if it doesn't already exist and create a Constants kotlin object in that util folder and put your API key there like so:

 ```Kotlin
 object Constants {